 Xyanthine Parillon, Ph.D.

 Xyanthine is a postdoctoral fellow in the laboratory of Dr. Shao-Cong Sun in the Department of Immunology.
 Her research focuses on autoimmunity and T-cell tolerance.
-As vice chair of the Career Development subcommittee she will assist the chair and keep postdoctoral fellows informed about career initiatives in the Texas Medical Center and at NIH.
+Xyanthine served as chair and vice-chair of the Career Development subcommittee, in which she played the key role of maintaining postdoctoral fellows informed about career initiatives in the Texas Medical Center and at NIH.